-The A-E shall promptly advise the PE/A of all significant developments during the design process.
-The A-E shall furnish the PE/A with a summary of all significant discussions or correspondence between the A-E and other project stakeholders promptly after they occur.
+The A-E shall promptly advise the USACE PE/A or Contracting Officer's Representative of all significant developments during the design process.
+The A-E shall furnish USACE with a summary of all significant discussions or correspondence between the A-E and other project stakeholders promptly after they occur.
 The design analysis shall include a copy of all significant correspondence and the summary of discussions.
 Significant correspondence includes design direction, decisions, and approval of the direction/decisions; the correspondence that supported or led to the direction or decision and approval; correspondence associated with scope, schedule, or budget changes; and critical information from other project stakeholders that influence the design or contract.